kczulko/scala-macro-poc/README.md

     website color shouldEqual greenColorDefinition
   }

-  it should "switch color to one selected by user" in {
+  it should "switch color to one selected by the user" in {
     colors foreach { newColor =>
       website.switchBackgroundColorTo(newColor)
       website backgroundColor shouldEqual newColor